alearnaiz/raspbian-audio/README.md

 ## How to use
 * Clone this repository
-* Give your web server sudo permission to amixer command.
+* Give your web server sudo permission to amixer command

 If you use Apache2, edit your /etc/sudoers file:
 ```